denisfelic/php-mvc-pdo/README.md

 ### Setup

 * Install PHP | Tested in 7.4^
+* Install Composer or Composer.phar
+* Run Composer install
 * Install Mysql | Optional - Xampp
-* First run the Sql script in MYSQL, or other (need alterations)
 * Config your MySQL access data in "src\Infra\Config\CreateConnectionPDO.php" file
+* Create a database according to your config above "
+* Run the .sql in root script in your MYSQL, or other driver (need code alterations)

 ### Step 2: Run the Server on localhost